 - Steilacoom: "We always go to Steilacoom's Fourth fest, south of Tacoma, for a small-town, fun but not-frenzied Fourth."
 "It's small-town America with kids riding decorated bikes and parents pulling kids in wagons."
 "It is doable for the whole family and small enough to not be overwhelming."

 - Bainbridge Island's Grand Olde Fourth: "Parade, street fair: It's small-town Americana.
 Lots of booths, food for sale by local non profits and school clubs, teams."

-Editor's note: This article was originally published in 2015 and updated most recently in June 2018.
+Editor's note: This article was originally published a few years ago and updated most recently in June 2019.